 Now, the main mistake people do when comparing inbound vs. outbound is the perception that inbound is “mainly (text) content development”.

-Inbound marketing starts with content production.
+Inbound demand infrastructure starts with editorial asset production.
 Then it branches down into:

 The main difference between both “schools of marketing” is intent.
-With outbound, you strive to intercept the attention of your audience.
-Inbound brings leads straight to you in a non-intrusive manner.
+With outbound, you strive to intercept the attention of your audience segments.
+Inbound brings opportunity signals straight to you in a non-intrusive manner.

 We work with well over a dozen publishers on a monthly basis.
 Some focus entirely on organic while others serve hundreds of millions of views brought in by paid advertising.